Talk Back and You're Dead

-Talk Back and You're Dead is a 2014 Filipino romantic comedy-action film directed by Andoy Ranay, topbilled by James Reid, Nadine Lustre and Joseph Marco.
-It is based on the bestselling novel of the same name originally published on Wattpad by Alesana Marie.
-The film was distributed by Viva Films Skylight Films & Star Cinema and was released on August 20, 2014, in theaters nationwide.
+Talk Back and You're Dead is a 2014 Filipino romantic comedy-action film directed by Andoy Ranay, starring James Reid, Nadine Lustre and Joseph Marco and is based on the bestselling novel of the same name originally published on Wattpad by Alesana Marie.
+The film was distributed by Viva Films and Star Cinema's sister production arm Skylight Films and was released on August 20, 2014, in theaters nationwide.

 Plot

 A boy and girl in costumes promise each other that they will someday marry.
-In the present day, Miracle Samantha Perez is inside a bookstore, and she notices her friend Michie confronting Timothy Odelle "Top" Pendleton with his girlfriend outside.
+In the present day, Miracle Samantha Perez is inside a bookstore and notices her friend Michie confronting Timothy Odelle "Top" Pendleton with his girlfriend outside.
 Samantha assumes Top is cheating on Michie and joins the scene.
 She slaps and insults him, and her friends drag her away from the scene.
-Inside the girls' comfort room, Michie and her other friends, China and Maggie, admit the scene with Top was only a playtime because they want Hershey to break up with Top.
+Inside the girls' comfort room, Michie and her other friends, China and Maggie, admit the scene with Top was only playtime because they want Hershey to break up with Top.
 At home, Samantha's scene with Top goes viral on the internet.
 While taking up an exam later, Samantha receives a call from Top, but she curses him when greeted rudely, resulting in her phone being confiscated by her teacher.
-Top tries calling again, but the teacher answers instead and ends up cursing each other again.
+Top tries calling again, but the teacher answers instead and they end up cursing each other again.
 Top arrives with his gang at St. Celestine to abduct Samantha where Jared "Red" Dela Cruz brings her to a night club.

 At the night club, Top asks Samantha to date him but she refuses.
 In the middle of their argument, Piggy's gang arrives and starts a fight.
 Top is badly hurt after the fight and Samantha worries about his condition.
 She asks a doctor of Top's condition, and mistakenly believes that he has a brain cancer and will die.
-Samantha agrees to be his girlfriend, then Top admits he will not die.
+Samantha agrees to be his girlfriend, before Top admits he will not die.
 Samantha realizes this and intends to leave him but is threatened by Top to try to avoid him.
 Samantha also discovers that Top is not a common gangster but the leader of the Lucky 13, the most notorious gang of the district.
 At the mall, Top breaks up with Hershey and introduces Samantha as his new girlfriend.
 Back at school, Samantha hears some rumors that Red's sister, Audrey Dela Cruz, has a gangster boyfriend from Pendleton High named Top.
 Piggy's gang abducts Audrey as they mistake her for Top's girlfriend in order to lure him to their hideout, but Top overpowers Piggy's gang and saves Audrey.
 Top confronts Samantha if she gave Piggy the information that Audrey was his girlfriend in which she denies.
 He warns Samantha to be careful and not to get caught.